Split Payments Marketplace

 ERRORA technical error occurred during the onboarding flow.

-These statuses help the marketplace understand the onboarding lifecycle and implement appropriate retry, alert, or fallback mechanisms when required.
+These statuses assist the marketplace in understanding the onboarding lifecycle and implementing appropriate retry, alert, or fallback mechanisms when necessary.

-This flexibility allows marketplaces to adapt the onboarding process to their operational needs, without sacrificing control or visibility.
+This flexible approach allows marketplaces to tailor the onboarding process to their operational needs, maintaining control and visibility.

-The split_marketplace object defines how a payment should be split between recipients.
-It is an array of objects, where each object represents a recipient and their share of the payment.
+In this section, we explore how the split_marketplace object is used to divide a payment among multiple recipients.
+This object is an array where each entry specifies a recipient and their corresponding share of the payment.

 FieldTypeDescriptionMandatoryExample Value

-recipient_idstringThe ID of the recipient in the Yuno system.Conditionalrec_test123
+recipient_idstringThe unique identifier for the recipient within the Yuno system.Conditionalrec_test123

-provider_recipient_idstringThe recipient ID from the payment provider, if applicable.Conditionalprov_rec_abc
+provider_recipient_idstringThe recipient's ID as provided by the payment provider, if applicable.Conditionalprov_rec_abc

-Note:Either recipient_id or provider_recipient_id must be provided.
-For marketplace owners (type='COMMISSION'), provider_recipient_id can be optional if not applicable for the specific provider.
+Note:You must provide either recipient_id or provider_recipient_id.
+For marketplace owners (type=COMMISSION), provider_recipient_id is optional if not required by the provider.

-merchant_referencestringIdentification of the payment transaction.
-Optional.
-If not defined, the same value as the main payment's merchant reference will be used for all split transactions.
+merchant_referencestringAn identifier for the payment transaction.
+This is optional.
+If not specified, the main payment's merchant reference will be used for all split transactions.
 (MAX 255; MIN 3 characters).NoAAB01-432245

-currency*enumThe currency used to make the payment (ISO 4217, 3 characters).YesCOP
+currency*enumThe currency in which the payment is made (ISO 4217, 3 characters).YesCOP

-liabilitystructOptional information regarding the recipient’s liability for fees and chargebacks.No
+liabilitystructInformation about the recipient's liability for fees and chargebacks, if applicable.No

-processing_feeenumIndicates who will be charged the transaction fee: MERCHANT, RECIPIENT, SHARED.NoMERCHANT
+processing_feeenumSpecifies who is responsible for the transaction fee: MERCHANT, RECIPIENT, SHARED.NoMERCHANT

 {